 A domestic medical coding and billing audit is an operation that inspects and estimates the value and dependability of clinical documentation and the overall medical billing process.
-This technique closely examines health records uphold by the practice and evaluates medical billing data presented to the payers to make sure that the practice picks out, observes and rectifies unprofessional billing practices.
+This technique closely examines health records upheld by the practice and evaluates medical billing data presented to the payers to make sure that the practice picks out, observes, and rectifies unprofessional billing practices.

 During a coding and billing audit, the auditor usually gathers various types of documentation.
 These can incorporate clinical records like medical records, x-rays, and lab reports, also financial records like entered charges, explanation of benefits (EOBs), and accounts receivable ledger.
 As well, policy-related documentation can also be essential by providers or the government and may be accumulated by the auditor as well.

 An audit can be finalized in two ways – either prior to claims submission to payers (prospective) or later the claims have been prepared (retrospective).
 Sometimes, certain practices may select to perform audits eventually for new providers, while current provider inspects may be managed retrospectively as per their internal policies.

 When matched up to Medical coding audits, medical billing audits usually have a wide scope.
 This is because medical billing audits surround all features of the medical billing life cycle, starting with insurance verification procedures and expanding to ICD-10-CM and CPT coding, claim submission, payment posting, follow-up, and denial management processes.

 Billing audits provide a manner of encountering and labeling possible issues prior to being challenged by insurance payers or the government for unsuitable coding practices.
 Depending on billing audits can aid in picking out inaccuracies, dispensing advice on rectifying any issues, implanting trust among the coding team, and making sure the use of current procedure and diagnosis codes.
 Those who perform the audit may also recognize areas that need extra staff training and education to make sure adherence to the right coding protocols.